BitPatty/ts-transformer-log-position/README.md

 }
 ```

-If you use a different compiler than ttypescript, refer to the respective documentation on how to apply transformers.
+If you use a different compiler than ts-patch, refer to the respective documentation on how to apply transformers.

 ## Sample